Saamstep/saamstep/README.md

-### Hi there 👋
+### Hey there 👋
-My name is Sam.

-Hey there!
 My name is Sam and I am a college student studying Electrical and Computer Engineering.

 🔭 My passions lie in broadcast A/V technology, esports, embedded systems, and IT.
 I also enjoy making Discord bots in my free time.
 I am the Operations Director for the Pacific Esports League and co-lead for a scholastic esports program at the collegiate level.